KittyGiraudel/site/_posts/2012-11-13-less-to-sass.md

 }
 ```

 This is the Sass syntax for conditional statements in a mixin.
-Okay, it may lack of some brackets but it's way easier than the LESS syntax in my opinion.
+Okay, it may lack of some brackets but it’s way easier than the LESS syntax in my opinion.

 ### Sass and loops